andyaiken/forgesteel/to do.md

 ### Library

-* It should be possible to add custom keywords to abilities
+* It should be possible to add custom keywords to abilities / custom weapon or armor types in kits
 * It should be possible to create a homebrew subclass / class ability / monster individually
 * Add data:
   * Rivals